 The plan supports the provision of new and expanded recreation facilities in the village.
-Subject to the outcome of ongoing detailed work this could include a formal outdoor sports pitch(es), a BMX track, multi-use games area, bowling green or flexible indoor spaces potentially incorporating a gymnasium.
+This could include a formal outdoor sports pitch(es), a BMX track, multi-use games area, bowling green or flexible indoor spaces potentially incorporating a gymnasium.

-Policy 5: Enhanced provision for the old
+Policy 5: Enhanced provision for older people